 Operators are defined to improve the readability of source-code.
-For example, without operators, to write $2 \star 3 + 4 \star 5$ one would have to write $+ (\star (2, 3), \star (4, 5))$ .
+For example, without operators, to write 2\3+4\5 one would have to write +(\(2,3),\(4,5)).
 In Prolog, a number of operators have been predefined.
 All operators, except for the comma (,) can be redefined by the user.

 Some care has to be taken before defining new operators.
 Defining too many operators might make your source 'natural' looking, but at the same time lead to hard to understand the limits of your syntax.
 To ease the pain, as of SWI-Prolog 3.3.0, operators are local to the module in which they are defined.
 Operators can be exported from modules using a term op(Precedence, Type, Name) in the export list as specified by module/2.
-This is an extension specific to SWI-Prolog and the advised mechanism of portability is not an important concern.
+This is an extension specific to SWI-Prolog and the recommended mechanism if portability is not an important concern.

-The module-table of the module user acts as default table for all modules and can be modified explicitly from inside a module to achieve compatibility to other Prolog systems:
+The module-table of the module user acts as default table for all modules and can be modified explicitly from inside a module to achieve compatibility with other Prolog systems: